portworx/px-docs/scheduler/kubernetes/gke.md

 portworx-pvc-controller-2561368997-5s35p              1/1       Running   0          43s
 ...
 ```
+After the controller is in Running statue you can [use PV claims to dynamically provision Portworx volumes on GKE](/scheduler/kubernetes/dynamic-provisioning.html).

 ### Notes
 * This spec is for Kubernetes v1.7.8.
 If you are using another version of Kubernetes please update the tag in the image
 to match that version.

-* If encounter cluster role permission issue (```clusterroles.rbac.authorization.k8s.io "portworx-pvc-controller-role" is forbidden```), create clusterrolebinding as below.
+* If you encounter an error with the cluster role permission (```clusterroles.rbac.authorization.k8s.io "portworx-pvc-controller-role" is forbidden```), create a clusterrolebinding for your user using the following commands:
 ```
 # get current google identity
 $ gcloud info | grep Account